jasonstrachan/sandbox/readme.md

 - `src/core/controls.js` – minimal UI renderer for sliders, colors, selects.
 - `src/prototypes/*.js` – drop-in modules that expose `{ id, title, controls, create() }`.

+### Live-build instrumentation & reset flow

+- The HUD now prints `Build: <version@timestamp>` on the first line (derived from `package.json` + page load time).
+If that timestamp didn’t change after a refresh, you’re still staring at the old bundle.
+- A developer-only `Factory Reset` action sits under the stratified controls.
+Clicking it wipes `localStorage['stratified.controls']` and reloads the page so the new defaults immediately apply.
+- Prefer that button (or DevTools → Application → Storage → “Clear site data”) instead of hunting through storage keys by hand.

 See `docs/prototypes.md` for a deeper breakdown of the contract between the host and each prototype.

 ## Stratified prototype cheat sheet